oktaykaplan/Data_Analysis_for_Life_Science_Medicine/README.md

 # Data Analysis for Life Sciences - BENG628

-This repository contains R code and workflows from the BENG628 lectures on data analysis techniques applied to life sciences.
+This repository contains R code and workflows from the BENG628 lectures on data analysis techniques applied to life science and medicine.

 ## Course Description